piechartssuck/courses/content/syllabus/index.md

 Here are the rules, expectations, and policies that I came up with or stole from other professors:

 - **Late work**: Barring the in-class only tasks (if applicable), past due deliverables will only be accepted up to 48 hours after the initial time and due date.
 For each full day an assignment is late, 10% of the final calculated grade will be deducted.
-All submissions must be made via [eCampus](https://ecampus.wvu.edu/) and are not accepted by any other means (e.g. email, paper, singing telegram). <span style="color:#20c499; font-weight: bold">There are no exceptions to this policy</span>.
+All submissions must be made via <a href='https://ecampus.wvu.edu/' target='_blank'>eCampus</a> and are not accepted by any other means (e.g. email, paper, singing telegram). <span style="color:#20c499; font-weight: bold">There are no exceptions to this overarching policy</span>.

 - **Participation**: Please ensure that you are engaged and participate.
 Engagement is mostly defined by you — if that means commenting and asking/answering questions - great; but if it means being being disrespectful or flaking off - not so great.